I almost passed these babies up as ginger until I realized exactly what they were. |

 3. Remove the Parmesan rinds.
 Using an immersion blender, puree the soup.
 I pureed mine almost all the way through, but wish I had left it a little more chunky as I really enjoyed the flavor of the pieces of Jerusalem artichoke.

-For the soup's base, I sauteed leeks with the artichokes to enhance the earthy flavors of both. |
+the artichokes to enhance the earthy flavors of both.

 0 comments: